Sight & Sound Theatres: Film production

-On July 17th, 2022, Sight & Sound announced that they will be expanding to filmmaking through a production company named Sight & Sound Films.
-Their first film, I Heard the Bells, released in theaters in December 2022.
-Sight & Sound TV, an associated streaming service was launched in 2020 and offers filmed versions of past productions for online viewing.
+On July 17, 2022, Sight & Sound announced that they will be expanding to filmmaking through a production company named Sight & Sound Films.
+Their first film, I Heard the Bells, released in theaters in December 2022, in partnership with Fathom Events.
+The film was based on events from the life of American poet Henry Wadsworth Longfellow and his poem "Christmas Bells", which became Christmas carol "I Heard the Bells on Christmas Day."
+Lancaster-based video production company MAKE/FILMS was one of Sight & Sound's key partners for the film.